Are there links between self-harming and complex trauma?

 Deliberate self-harming is an outward symptom of experienced trauma over time and is an understandable reaction to that trauma.

-We can look at DSH or cutting together.
+When you see one of our psychologists or counsellors for therapy, they can look at DSH or cutting together with you.
 It is not pleasant, but neither is complex trauma.

 “Trauma is Really Strange” by Steve Haines (Singing Dragon London 2016).